MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 ## How often should you have a retro

-When a group starts mob programming for the first time, you want to have regular retrospectives.
-When adopting mob programming, you usually start off with a one or two hour session - I would recommend doing a retro straight after the first session.
+When trying mob programming for the first time, you usually start off with a one or two hour mob programming session.
+Do your first retrospective straight after the first session.

 As your team adopts mob programming as a daily practice, it may be more natural to have a retrospective at the end of each day after the last mob session.